 In safety training, especially well control, can there be too much of a good thing?
-For the constant bottom hole well control method there is when weighting up kill a kicking well.
+For the constant bottom hole pressure well control method–there is when weighting up mud to kill a kicking well.

-The Eagle Ford is a shale and as such naturally has very low permeability and would not be expected to flow without stimulation.
-As the area matures and becomes developed the likelihood of drilling into preexisting high permeability fracs the likelihood and ability to induce flow will greatly increase.
+The Eagle Ford is a shale and, as such, naturally has very low permeability and would not be expected to flow without stimulation.
+As the area matures and becomes developed, the likelihood of drilling into preexisting high permeability fracs and the likelihood and ability to induce flow will greatly increase.
 Conversations with drillers in the Eagle Ford seems to confirm that ability for new drill Eagle Ford wells to kick.
 Conversely, there they are also reporting that the frac mud weight and kill mud weight seem to be converging on newer wells.

 Keeping Eagle Ford shale wells from kicking in the future will require crews to be properly trained to balance wells.
-By constraining their circulating mud weights to a margin of safety based on the kill method and sticking to it this can prevent undue fluid losses and further kicks.
+By constraining their circulating mud weights to a margin of safety based on the kill method and sticking to it this, one can prevent undue fluid losses and further kicks.